Skip to main content

 The Short Answer

-Modern limo service in NYC — a chauffeured Mercedes S-Class, Cadillac Escalade, or Sprinter — starts at $95/hour with a 3-hour minimum, from $351 all-in with taxes and fees included.
-An Escalade is $130/hour (3 hours from $448), an S-Class $150/hour (from $488), and Sprinters $200/hour with a 4-hour minimum.
-Airport limo transfers are flat-rate: JFK from $170, LaGuardia from $150, Newark from $170.
+Modern limo service in NYC — a chauffeured Mercedes S-Class, Cadillac Escalade, or Sprinter — starts at $117/hour with a 3-hour minimum, from $351 all-in with taxes and fees included.
+An Escalade is $149.50/hour (3 hours from $448.50), an S-Class $162.50/hour (from $487.50), and Sprinters custom pricing with a 4-hour minimum.
+Airport limo transfers are flat-rate: JFK $180, LaGuardia $170, Newark $180.

 What Counts as a "Limo" in 2026

 First, an honest reset on expectations.
 When most people type "limo cost NYC" they picture a 30-foot white stretch.
-Those still exist — we run classic stretch limousines seating 8-10 from $150/hour for weddings and proms — but they're now a small slice of what the industry actually books.
+Those still exist — we run classic stretch limousines seating 8-10 from $162.50/hour for weddings and proms — but they're now a small slice of what the industry actually books.
 In 2026, "limo service" overwhelmingly means a chauffeured luxury vehicle at a fixed, pre-agreed price: a Mercedes S-Class for two, a Cadillac Escalade for six, or a Sprinter van for the whole party.

 The vehicle that replaced the stretch for groups is the Limo Sprinter — bar setup, color-changing mood lighting, premium sound, seating for up to 12, plus two things no stretch ever had: easy boarding and standing headroom.
 Nobody crawls across a bench seat in a prom dress.
-It runs $200/hour with a 4-hour minimum, and it's what most "we want a limo" groups end up choosing once they see both options side by side on our limousine service page.
+It runs custom pricing with a 4-hour minimum, and it's what most "we want a limo" groups end up choosing once they see both options side by side on our limousine service page.

 Limo Prices by Occasion